Juneau Alaska, USA Travel Guide

 The Transportation Security Administration (TSA) maintains security protocols for air travel.

-Always verify current entry requirements with the U.S. Embassy or Consulate in your country before your departure.
+Always verify current entry requirements with the U.S. The embassy Or consulate of that country in your own before your departure.
 Requirements can change.